-The Marshall County Book Club will meet on Wednesday, April 5th, at 6 p.m., in the Jim Neu Room to discuss Nantucket Sisters by Nancy Thayer.
+The Marshall County Book Club will meet on Wednesday, May 3rd, at 6 p.m., in the Jim Neu Room to discuss In the Blood by Lisa Unger.

 The Marshall County Book Club is a non-profit organization with a goal to provide a relaxed atmosphere for adults to discuss topics and books of interest.
 Everyone who loves reading and books is welcome to participate.